Breaking the Resolution Barrier: Arbitrary-resolution Deep Image Steganography Framework: Related Work

-\textbf{Autoencoder-based DIS methods.} Baluja \cite{baluja2017,baluja2019} first introduced deep learning into image steganography, modeling the task as an end-to-end encoding-decoding process.
-Subsequent researchers have improved steganographic performance by designing various network architectures \cite{hayes,Atique,Duan,ABDH,UDH,StegFormer,liu2025fearless}.
+Baluja \cite{baluja2017,baluja2019} first introduced deep learning into image steganography, modeling the task as an end-to-end encoding-decoding process.
+Subsequent researchers have improved steganographic performance by designing various network architectures.
+For instance, Wu et al. \cite{stegnet} added residual connections to the encoding network and used variance loss to reduce noise embedding in non-textured regions of the steganographic image, but color distortion was severe.
+Duan et al. \cite{Duan} used the U-Net \cite{unet} network as the steganographic network structure, and greatly improved the visual quality of the stego by utilizing its excellent feature extraction capabilities.
+Yu \cite{ABDH} proposed added an attention mechanism to the steganographic network to guide the secret information to be hidden in the complex textured regions of the cover image.
+Zhang et al. \cite{UDH} proposed a general DIS method that separates the secret image encoding process from the cover image.
+Ke et al. \cite{StegFormer} proposed the StegFormer framework based on autoencoders and Transformers \cite{transformer}, and achieved high visual quality image hiding by introducing channel-adaptive Transformer blocks and normalized training strategies.
+Liu et al. \cite{liu2025fearless} introduced dual-tree complex wavelet transform (DTCWT) to enhance the richness of frequency representation and introduced the Mamba \cite{mamba} model to model long-distance dependencies and attention guidance, achieving high-quality image hiding.
+HGIS \cite{HGIS} enables generative steganography of multiple images.
 However, since the parameters of the hiding and revealing networks are not shared, it is difficult to achieve a perfect balance between the visual imperceptibility of the stego image and the recovery fidelity of the secret image.